Thesys-lab/Segcache/README.md

 This repo contains the code of Segcache described in the following paper:
 * [Segcache: a memory-efficient and scalable in-memory key-value cache for small objects](https://www.usenix.org/conference/nsdi21/presentation/yang-juncheng).

+## Note
+Segcache has been re-implemented in Rust version of [Pelikan](http://www.github.com/twitter/pelikan/), and this repo is not maintained anymore.

 ## Repository structure
 * [benchmarks](benchmark): code for running the evaluation benchmarks
 * [src/storage/seg](src/storage/seg): implementation of Segcache